PederHA/inginious-coding-style/docs/docs/configuration.md

 ### `experimental`

-Experimental options
+Experimental options that are not yet production-ready, but are implemented to a degree that makes them usable.

 #### `merge_grades`

 Modifies a submission's displayed grade by finding the mean of automated grading done by INGInious and Coding Style grades:

 `new_grade = (automated_grade + coding_style_grade_mean) / 2`